 The other significant scientific research on the British people is a recently published research (in pre-print) on “The Beaker Phenomenon And The Genomic Transformation Of Northwest Europe.”
 As the Abstract states “Bell Beaker pottery spread across western and central Europe beginning around 2750 BCE before disappearing between 2200-1800 BCE”.
 The study sampled “170 Neolithic, Copper Age and Bronze Age Europeans, including 100 Beaker-associated individuals.”
 Among their conclusions was that “British Neolithic farmers were genetically similar to contemporary populations in continental Europe and in particular to Neolithic Iberians, suggesting that a portion of the farmer ancestry in Britain came from the Mediterranean rather than the Danubian route of farming expansion.
 Beginning with the Beaker period, and continuing through the Bronze Age, all British individuals harboured high proportions of Steppe ancestry and were genetically closely related to Beaker-associated individuals from the Lower Rhine area. .
 We use these observations to show that the spread of the Beaker Complex to Britain was mediated by migration from the continent that replaced >90% of Britain’s Neolithic gene pool within a few hundred years“.
 In other words British Neolithic farmers, with their Iberian ancestry, were almost totally replaced within a few hundred years by people from the Bell Beaker culture of the Lower-Rhine area arriving in the British Isles.
 If you are interested in this study there is an excellent podcast you can listen to here.

-It’s important to note that neither of these pieces of research is unchallenged within the academic world, so expect arguments and counter-arguments to continue.
+It’s important to note that neither of these pieces of research is unchallenged within the academic world (for example here), so expect arguments and counter-arguments to continue.
 That is one of the great joys of living in such an era of historical research.

 I’m starting with LivingDNA on purpose.
 Their USP (Unique Selling Point) within the genetic genealogy world is that their test breaks down ethnicity into 80 regions Worldwide, including 21 within the British Isles.
 They are currently involved in genetic studies in Ireland and the German-speaking world to provide richer details of both of those regions.
 Below is a map of the regions LivingDNA can identify within the British Isles.
 In part their detailed breakdown is due to the fact that LivingDNA “analyse unique combinations of ‘linked DNA’.
 This proprietary method is the reason our test delivers a level of power never seen before.“